unseemly/unseemly.github.io/index.md

  and has access to pattern-matching,
   just like ML's.

-These are all features that Unseemly has stolen from older, more respectable languages.
+Almost everything about Unseemly has stolen from older, more respectable languages.
-The one new thing, which Unseemly needs to make macro types work, is called **binding annotations**.
+The one new thing, which Unseemly needs to make macro types work,
+ is called **binding annotations**.
 When you define a macro that binds names (like a lambda),
  you have to specify in the syntax what the binders are and where they're bound.